morellam-dev/cse-1322-programming-2/README.md

 Code written for CSSE 1332 / 1332L
 M Morella - Fall 2019

+## Disclaimer
-This repository contains solution to many homework and lab assignments, and should be used only for reference and learning.
-Plagiarism is not condoned.
+This repository contains solutions to many homework and lab assignments, and should be used only for reference and educational purposes.
+Plagiarism or copying code without credit is not condoned.

 ## Usage Note:
 To preserve IDE functionality when using this repository as a Java source path, classes contain package headers, i.e. `package module_1.lab_1a`.
-When attempting to run these classes individually, this line should be removed.
+When attempting to execute these classes individually, this line should be removed.

 ## Assignment Instructions
 These documents are property of the Kennesaw State University College of Computing.
 For convenience, I have converted them to Markdown, and provided links below.
 The original docx versions of these assignments are located at https://ccse.kennesaw.edu/fye/1322_labs_assignments.php